hainesr/COMP23412-hello-mvc/ReadMe.md

 # COMP23412 Hello MVC - Example Web Application
 ## COMP23412 Software Engineering, University of Manchester, UK
-### Robert Haines, Markel Vigo, Mustafa Mustafa, Caroline Jay
+### Robert Haines, Markel Vigo, Mustafa Mustafa, Tom Carroll, Caroline Jay

 *This is the skeleton lab code for the individual exercise in week 1.*